 The records department of your enterprise receives a new bulletin, directive, notice, or other type of publication.
 This publication might come from a manufacturer, vendor, regulatory body, or another authorized department in the enterprise.
 You create a technical publication to document the new information and attach any supporting electronic documentation.
 You establish criteria to identify the aircraft that are affected by the technical publication.
 Criteria can include position, part number, serial number range, models, or configurations of models.
+You create an engineering assessment record for the technical publication so that you can determine if the technical publication applies to the aircraft and what method of compliance the aircraft will use.
+You complete the assessment in the Engineering Assessment Orders application.
+In the Technical Publications application, you create engineering orders to establish what work needs to be completed so that the aircraft complies with the technical publication.
 You can create initial task cards, job cards, and possibly follow-up task cards that establish work requirements.
 You can also enter task card actions to define the interaction among task cards.
 Other technical records might deactivate the task cards.